 - Guthook’s JMT Guide app by Atlas Guides ($15).
 This Android and Apple app is a thoroughly researched and reliable application that uses the GPS locator on a phone to pinpoint an exact location.
 I can get a GPS signal on my Android phone in remote locations where cell service will never reach.
 Different icons demonstrate where water sources, tent sites and trail markers are.
 The elevation profile shows current location and upcoming terrain.
 Click on an icon and it gives a complete description of the location, the next reliable water source and displays one or more photographs.
 A couple of times the app showed campsites that weren’t listed on any of our other resources which were helpful when we needed a place to camp.
 We were very impressed with all the information presented in the app though we didn’t use it that often.
 Guthook also has apps for other trails such as the PCT, Mt.
 Whitney, Tahoe Rim Trail and many others.

 - GPS Status & Toolbox app by MobiWIA-EclipSim (free).
-This simple and straightforward Android and Apple GPS app strips away the clutter to present GPS locations in a variety of formats the user can choose from, along with a compass heading.
+This simple and straightforward Android and Apple GPS app strips away the clutter to present GPS locations in a variety of formats the user can choose from, along altitude readings and compass heading.
 I like to use this app to verify my location on a paper map and get a quick read on the altitude.

 - John Muir Trail Facebook Group.
 Several Facebook groups are available to answer any and all questions, such as John Muir Trail (>40,00 members), Ladies of the JMT (>12,000 female members), Altitude Acclimatization and more.
 Search the groups for commonly asked questions and be prepared for a lot of input when asking questions.